Rodio346/mythical-javascript/README.md

 1. Using dot notation which means it will fetches the property of value named.
 2. Using square bracket notation which means the value named between brackets is evaluated to get the property name, means result is converted to a string as the property name.

 <b>Note:</b> In string we usually see that we can execute `"a".length` even if string is primitive and thats because language means javascript "boxes" the primitives in their object wrappers when appropriate.
-And it can be best seen with numbers where you won't be able to execute `27.toString()` which is a bit ccomplicated because of vagaries of the token grammar but it is possible if `a=27` and `a.toString()` or like `(27).toString()`.
+And it can be best seen with numbers where you won't be able to execute `27.toString()` which is a bit complicated because of vagaries of the token grammar but it is possible if `a=27` and `a.toString()` or like `(27).toString()`.

 In short except of `null` and `undefined` all primitive values have object equivalents that wrap around the primitive values.